polkadot-fellows/xcm-format/README.md

 Operands:

-- `id: Integer`: The value to be used for the parameter of the thrown error.
+- `id: Compact`: The value to be used for the parameter of the thrown error.

 Kind: *Instruction*